 4. Delayed Healing Of Fractures

-Due to slower regeneration of bones, osteoporotic patients require additional care when they suffer fractures.
+Due to the slower regeneration of bones, osteoporotic patients require additional care when they suffer fractures.
 Osteoporosis delays the healing of bones, resulting in a prolonged and painful recovery.
 This condition of delayed healing is usually experienced in fractures of the hip bone.
 Therefore, if you have suffered a fracture that took a lot of time to heal, you might want to consider going for a bone density test.
 There’s a high chance that you may have osteoporosis.

 5. Loss Of Height